i30817/libretrofuzz/README.rst

 **Usage: fuzzythumbnails.py [OPTIONS] [CFG]**

 Arguments:
-  [CFG]  Path to the retroarch cfg file.  [default:
+  [CFG]  Path to the retroarch cfg file.
+If not provided, asked from the user.
-         ~/.config/retroarch/retroarch.cfg]
+         [default: /home/i3/.config/retroarch/retroarch.cfg]

 Options:
   --playlist TEXT             Playlist name to download thumbnails for.
+If not
-                              If not provided, asked from the user.
+                              provided, asked from the user.
   --system TEXT               Directory in the server to download thumbnails
                               from.
-If not provided, asked from the user.
-  --fail no-fail              Fail if the similarity score is under 100, --no-
+  --fail\/--no-fail           Fail if the similarity score is under 100, --no-
                               fail may cause false positives, but can increase matches in sets with nonstandard names.
                               [default: fail]
-  --meta no-meta              Match name () delimited metadata, --no-meta may
+  --meta\/--no-meta           Match name () delimited metadata, --no-meta may
-                              cause false positives, but can increase matches in sets with nonstandard names.
-                              [default: meta]
-  --dump no-dump              Match name [] delimited metadata, --dump may
-                              cause false positives, but can increase matches for hacks, if the hack has thumbnails.
+                              cause false positives, but can increase matches in sets with nonstandard names.  [default: meta] --dump\/--no-dump           Match name [] delimited metadata, --dump may cause false positives, but can increase matches for hacks, if the hack has thumbnails.
                               [default: no-dump]
-  --subtitle no-subtitle      Match name before the last hyphen, --no-subtitle
+  --subtitle\/--no-subtitle   Match name before the last hyphen, --no-subtitle
                               may cause false positives, but can increase matches in sets with incomplete names.
                               [default: subtitle]
-  --rmspaces no-rmspaces      Instead of uniquifying spaces in normalization,
+  --rmspaces\/--no-rmspaces   Instead of uniquifying spaces in normalization,
                               remove them, --rmspaces may cause false
                               negatives, but some sets do not have spaces in the title.
 Best used with --no-dump --no-meta